grow/grow/content/docs/documents.md

 Markdown-formatted documents can have optional YAML front matter, which is delimited using `---`.

+[sourcecode:yaml]
   # /content/pages/foo.md

   ---
   $title: Hello, Grow!
   $category: Get Started
   ---
   # Welcome to Grow!

   This is a [Markdown](http://daringfireball.net/projects/markdown/) document.

   - I can use...
   - ...
 Markdown syntax...
   - ... to write my content.
+[/sourcecode]

 ### YAML body